 About the Resort

 A real family resort, the Norwegian Hemsedal piste map brings you true traditional Alpine charm.
 Rated as one of the top ski resorts in Norway, it offers superb skiing and some great après ski to match.
-Getting to Hemsedal You’ve got a couple of choices when you’re looking at Hemsedal transfer times.
+Let’s Talk Skiing in Hemsedal For the ski area of Hemsedal, it’s split into two

 For the ski area of Hemsedal, it’s split into two areas.
 You’ve got the main resort where you’ll find some fast lifts to use your Hemsedal lift pass, although there are some slower drags to be found here.
 A great benefit of Hemsedal is that it is quiet in the week so you’re unlikely to find any queues, however it does get busier at the weekend.
 The other ski area is to be found 8km up the valley.
 You can get a ski bus here to Groondalen, where you’ll find the Solheisen ski centre.
 Read More…